 During the immune response, the woman's body recognises that the RhD positive blood cells are foreign and creates antibodies to destroy them.

-In most cases, these antibodies are not produced quickly enough to harm a baby during the mother's first pregnancy.
+In most cases, these antibodies aren't produced quickly enough to harm a baby during the mother's first pregnancy.
 Instead, any RhD positive babies the mother has in the future are most at risk.

 How does sensitisation occur?

 - small numbers of foetal blood cells cross into the mother's blood

 - the mother is exposed to her baby's blood during delivery

 - there's been bleeding during the pregnancy

 - an invasive procedure has been necessary during pregnancy – such as amniocentesis, or chorionic villus sampling (CVS)

 Sensitisation can also occur after a previous miscarriage or ectopic pregnancy, or if a RhD negative woman has received a transfusion of RhD positive blood by mistake (although this is extremely rare).